 I’m so excited to be putting up another blog post today!
 It feels like it’s been forever since I’ve done anything on here.
 The entire last week I took off as a reset was nice, but also all I wanted to do was keep creating content.
 But I’m back and very pumped for 2018!

-On Monday of this week, I returned to classes for my second semester of my sophomore year.
+On Monday of this week, I returned to classes for the second semester of my sophomore year.
 And it’s been quite the week of a little bit of stress and a lot of changes.
 Honestly, school is not my favorite thing, but I’ve found some habits since starting college that has only proved to be helpful and make life a little easier that I wanted to share with you guys.

 By no means do I stick to all these things all of the time, in fact, I’m staying up way later than I should, so I can make sure this blog post goes up in time in the morning since I’ve had more homework than I anticipated this week.
 I’m human too, and I can get lazy, unmotivated, and procrastinate incredibly well, however, I try my best and this is what I find works best for me.
 All of these things won’t work for everyone and how they operate and I know that, but hopefully this can help someone of you out.